sharktankful/gui-youtube-downloader/README.md

 ## What is this project ?

 This project is a YouTube downloader.
-This version is coded with Python and its pytube library.
-The graphical user interface uses customtkinter.
+It is coded with Python and its [pytube](https://github.com/pytube/pytube) library.
+The graphical user interface uses [customtkinter](https://github.com/TomSchimansky/CustomTkinter).

 ## Run the project